Career Services: For Students & Alumni

 The process requires time and energy, and is a partnership between you and your Career Consultant.
 The Office of Career Planning can supply you with the tools to manage your career, but its most important role is to facilitate your becoming self-reliant.

-The Office of Career Planning conducts in-person, interactive seminars throughout the year on a variety of career related topics.
-Our seminars range from basic to advanced levels, and several are designed especially for international students.
+The Office of Career Planning conducts in-person, interactive workshops throughout the year on a variety of career related topics.

 WHAT IS AN INTERNSHIP?